tslenter/dhcp-filter-active-ip-powershell/README.md

-# dhcp-filter-active-ip-powershell
+# DHCP reservation filter with monitor function
 This repository can be used to filter down active ip addresses for Microsoft DHCP using a small ping monitor

-How to use:
+##How to use:

 Change the following variables: